DWFlanagan/ntrh/06-survival.md

 ### Restaurants

-The Capital District is well represented by various food merchants, and boasts a fine collection of resturants that most students can afford.
+The Capital District is well represented by various food merchants, and boasts a fine collection of restaurants that most students can afford.
 The following listings are categorized by atmosphere, and within those categories by price.

 #### Sandwich Bars